|1964||DOB: September 28,1964.

 Eddie Fiola, www.notfreestylin.com, 2002: I did the tour with Bob Morales.
 We did the tour, went from city to city.
 I was young I didn't get to see a whole lot of the sites, I was a kid who just got to ride, but I had a whole lot a fun doing it.

-He appears in the Freestyles Raddest Tricks video.
+Eddie appears in the Freestyle Raddest Tricks video.